Vulnerable

 High

-The career of a meter reader in utilities is "Changing fast" because technology is taking over many of the routine tasks, like reading and recording meter data.
-Smart meters now automatically send usage information, reducing the need for manual readings.
+The career of a meter reader in utilities is labeled as "Vulnerable" because the core tasks of reading and recording meter data are now largely automated by smart meters.
+These devices automatically send usage information to utility companies, reducing the need for manual readings.

 Read full analysis